An easy recipe for creamy Chicken Soup with wild rice. This is a Minnesota classic perfect for chilly weather. Make a big batch for your next party!

 - 2 cups cooked chicken diced or shredded

 - In a Dutch oven or stock pot, melt butter over medium-high heat until foaming.
-Add mushrooms, onion, carrots, and celery.
-Cook, stirring occasionally, until softened, about 5 to 7 minutes.
+Add mushrooms, onion, carrots, celery, Morton's Nature Seasoning, and poultry seasoning.
+Cook, stirring occasionally, until the vegetables have softened and released most of their liquid, about 5 to 7 minutes.

-- Stir in half and half and return to 180°F (do not boil).
-Garnish with fresh parsley if desired and serve.
+- Stir in half and half and return to 180 degrees (do not boil).
+Season to taste with salt and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper) and garnish with fresh parsley.
 Or, transfer to a slow cooker and keep warm.